oroinc/platform/src/Oro/Bundle/TagBundle/Resources/doc/api/tag.md

 #### get_relationship

-Retrieve an ID of the user who is the owner of a specific tag record.
+Retrieve the ID of the user who is the owner of a specific tag record.

 #### update_relationship